digitalsurvival/digitalsurvival.github.io/friends.md

 [SurvivalBlog](https://survivalblog.com/) - Started by James Wesley, Rawles, a former US Intelligence officer, SurvivalBlog provides

-[The Art of Manliness](http://www.artofmanliness.com/) — The blog's own words descript it best: a "blog dedicated to uncovering the lost art of being a man."
+[The Art of Manliness](http://www.artofmanliness.com/) â€” The blog's own words descript it best: a "blog dedicated to uncovering the lost art of being a man."
 I enjoy reading articles listed here from time to time.